- Human foods high in fiber and medium in protein and carbs are beneficial to diabetic dogs.

 Lettuce, mustard greens, kale, turnip greens, and collard greens, salad greens are great for a diabetic dog, but you should avoid Swiss chard and spinach.

 In order to get the most benefit out of human food, it’s important to feed your dog the whole pea.
-According to various studies, this is a great combination that makes the food balanced food with fiber and carbohydrates.
+According to various studies, this is a great combination of fiber and carbohydrates.

 Grains that are healthy for dogs with diabetes